-Overburden could be used to top up existing bunds on the western portion of the site.
-Additional materials could also be used to assist with surface water management devices, i.e. clean diversion from western neighbours north and off site
+Overburden will be used to top up existing bunds on the western portion of the site.
+Additional materials may also be used to assist with surface water management devices, i.e. clean diversion drains.
+Excess material will be loaded onto internal haul trucks to be placed on areas ready for burden or construct low (2-3 metres) stockpiles for later use.